Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

-{\bf Probabilistic model for sampling.} In order to provide performance guarantees on the proposed approach, we need to specify how we sample which pairs are to be compared by each user.
+{\bf Probabilistic model for sampling.} In order to provide performance guarantees on the proposed approach, we need to specify how we sample the pairs that are to be compared.
 We provide a novel sampling model, which we call {\em graph sampling} with respect to a weighted graph $\cG$.
 This naturally generalizes Bernoulli sampling typically studied under matrix completion literature \cite{CR09,KMO10IT,NW11,JNS13}, and the resulting analysis captures how the performance depends on the topology of the samples.
+Note that the proposed graph sampling is different from deterministic sampling graphs studied in \cite{HOX14, shah2016estimation}.
+This is analytically tractable only in the simpler case of estimating the weight vector of the PL model where there is only one user and the ML estimator is a convex program.
+However, such deterministic sampling is notoriously hard to handle for matrix estimation, even in the simpler case of matrix completion \cite{bhojanapalli2014universal}.
+Hence, we introduce a probabilistic model that allows enough flexibility to capture the interesting aspects of sampling biases, i.e.~grouping.

-Precisely, we have a weighted undirected graph $\cG=([d_2],E,\{P_{j_1,j_2}\}_{j_1,j_2\in E})$ with $d_2$ nodes, which represent items, a set of edges $E$ and the edge weight $P_{j_1,j_2}$ between nodes $j_1$ and $j_2$.
+Precisely, we have a weighted undirected graph $\cG=([d_2],E,\{P_{j_1,j_2}\}_{(j_1,j_2) \in E})$ with $d_2$ nodes, which represent items, a set of edges $E$ and the edge weight $P_{j_1,j_2}$ between nodes $j_1$ and $j_2$.
 The weights can be written in a symmetric matrix $P\in\reals^{d_2\times d_2}$, and $P_{j_1,j_2}+P_{j_2,j_1}=2P_{j_1,j_2} $ represent the probability with which the pair $(j_1, j_2)$ is chosen for comparison.
-Note that $P_{j,j} = 0\,\; \forall j \in [d_2]$, $P_{j_1,j_2} = P_{j_2,j_1}$ and $\sum_{j_1,j_2 \in [d_2]} P_{j_1,j_2} = 1$.
+Note that $P_{j,j} = 0\,\;, \forall j \in [d_2]$, $P_{j_1,j_2} = P_{j_2,j_1}$ and $\sum_{j_1,j_2 \in [d_2]} P_{j_1,j_2} = 1$.
 We assume we get i.i.d. samples from first choosing a random user among $[d_1]$ users, and then choosing a pair $(j_1,j_2)$ of items at random from $P$, and finally getting a random comparison from the MNL model, i.e. the probability with which user $i$ prefers item $j_1$ over item $j_2$ is $\exp{\Theta^*_{ij_1}} / \left( \exp{\Theta^*_{ij_1}} + \exp{\Theta^*_{ij_2}} \right)$.